 Number of factors - last summer/autumn's temporary rise in interest rates and pause in progress on reducing inflation; slower, and later than expected, world recovery - all probably weakened confidence and activity.
 These factors now working the other way - inflation and interest rates coming down fast - and will contribute to future recovery.

-8. Tighter than expected fiscal policy to blame?
+8. PSBR undershooting/fiscal policy too tight?